 206 Zulu is a non-profit organization that utilizes Hip Hop culture and arts as an outlet for community empowerment, education and social change.
 Established in 2004, 206 Zulu has produced countless events, workshops, festivals, galleries, parades, youth programs, charity events and media programs throughout the Seattle/King County metropolitan area.

-206 Zulu is a network of individuals whose shared mission and purpose is to work with and empower local communities.
-206 Zulu works with youth, low-income and people of color through creative and innovative means, including but not limited to programs and projects involving music, art and culture.
+206 Zulu is a network of individuals whose shared objective is to work with and empower local communities.
+206 Zulu works with youth, low-income communities of color through creative and innovative means, including but not limited to programs and projects involving music, art and culture.
 206 Zulu seeks to:

 - Organize and operate an independent nonprofit corporation to use culture of arts and entertainment to inspire young people to get involved in social action, civic service, cultural creativity, and self-education.